About me

 — Richard Dedekind

-I am passionate about viewing mathematics, computing, and music as tools to enhance problem-solving, create abstractions, and engage in self-directed learning.
-Why not consider them as existing in the same space, where they can transform from one point to another through structural analogies (not limited to mathematical ones)?
-This motivates me to develop libraries to tackle complex problems.
+Why not consider them as existing within the same space, where they can transform into one another through structural analogies (not limited to mathematical ones)?
+This inspires me to develop libraries to address complex problems.

 For me, an algorithm is not just a procedure but an object in itself, as musical as it is mathematical.
-Likewise, a musical score can be composed of abstract systems similar to compilers, and number fields can be understood as extensions of a harmony.
+Likewise, a musical score can be composed of systems similar to compilers, and number fields can be understood as extensions of a harmony.

 Experience